TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ![Duplicating a brush in place](images/DuplicateInPlace.gif)

-Very often, you will want to duplicate objects and move them to a different position immediately afterwards, because having duplicates retain the same position as their originals is very seldomly useful.
+Very often, you will want to duplicate objects and move them to a different position immediately afterwards, because having duplicates retain the same position as their originals is very seldom useful.
 That's why you can also duplicate and move objects at once without having to perform two separate actions.
 To duplicate and move objects, you can use the following keyboard shortcuts:

 Direction     Shortcut (2D)                                                                                        Shortcut (3D)
 ---------     -------------                                                                                        -------------